Gov. Wolf Highlights Grant Program to Promote Community Outreach on COVID-19 Vaccine

 “The people standing with us today, along with hundreds of others in our communities, are doing heroic work trying to end this pandemic by reaching out to the reluctant and battling misinformation,” said state Senator Vincent Hughes (D-Philadelphia/Montgomery).
 “State support for this effort will help keep the momentum going and the work spreading street by street and house by house.”

 Eligible applicants can submit applications through November 1, 2021.
-Full instructions for application, as well as complete program guidelines, can be found on the Department of Community and Economic Development (DCED) website dced.pa.gov/vogp.
+Full instructions for application, as well as complete program guidelines, can be found on the Department of Community and Economic Development (DCED).

 “Getting every eligible Pennsylvanian vaccinated is our goal.
 That’s what we need to do to end this pandemic and innovative programs like this one will help us get there,” Gov. Wolf said.
 “I encourage all Pennsylvanians who haven’t been vaccinated to visit a pharmacy or a vaccine clinic today to get your shot.”